shawnsong/kubernetes-handbook/kube-apiserver/setup-kube-apiserver.md

 ```
 *Note; BOOTSTRAP_TOKEN is defined in env.sh*

-## Start kube-api-server
+## Start Single Node API Server
 We are going to setup a single node cluster to begin with.
-Once we can have a single node cluster setup, we can then easily extend it to a multi-node cluster.

-Run this command on node 192.168.1.101
+Run this command on node master1

 ```shell
 /usr/k8s/bin/kube-apiserver \